grishkam/QuickFigures/README.md

 possibly start asking for help.
 Furthermore, I would be flattered if parts of my work were re-used or repurposed by others.

-Please feel free to contact me with anybug reports, questions, recommendations or comments.
+Please feel free to contact me with any bug reports, questions, recommendations or comments.

 Enjoy the toolset,
 Gregory